htw-imi-showtime/showtime-website/content/ws25/bachelor/b1-sprachentwicklungsapp/_index.md

 # kurzer 2. titel, der klar über den Inhalt des Projektes informiert
 subtitle = "Support in the Critical Phase of Language Development"

+claim = "Promote language in everyday life with small learning impulses: while eating together, playing or reading aloud.
+Experience quality time with less distraction and more dialogue.
+Less 'on the side', more genuine attention."

 # Properties for displaying the project in the project list
 card_image = ""